What is Marijuana?

 Indica strains are known to produce significant body highs and put you more in touch with how you feel physically.
 Unlike sativas, indicas are less cerebral and allow your mind to focus with more clarity.
 Indicas are excellent for slower yoga flows and sustained postures.
 Once again, hybrids are your friend here.
-An indica dominant hybrid like Girl Scout Cookies works great for workouts like Pilates, which have aerobic and anaerobic elements.
+Indica dominant hybrids, like Girl Scout Cookies and Gelato 41 work great for workouts like Pilates, which have aerobic and anaerobic elements.

 In terms of finding out which strain works best for your exercise routine, the best thing you can do is try out several different options!
 Consider keeping a journal to compile how each strains makes you feel pre and post workout, as well as during.
 This can help you narrow down what process works best for you when combining cannabis and physical activity.